 What you may donate

 - Certain drugs for treating cancer and chronic diseases.
 Wisconsin allows certain pharmacies to take back unit doses of drugs for cancer and chronic diseases.
-These drugs may be donated for re-issuance through the Cancer and Chronic Disease Drug Repository.
+These drugs may be donated for re-issuance through the Wisconsin Drug Repository.

 - Unexpired, unopened prescription medications from businesses and institutions.
 These may be donated to health practitioners who have authority to dispense drugs and organizations authorized to accept medications from businesses and institutions.
 If the drugs meet World Health Organization guidelines for donating drugs, you may donate to a doctor who volunteers locally or overseas.
 Veterinarians are able to use some medications as well (call first).
 If you see an opportunity to donate medications, approach with caution and research the program well.

 - Medical supplies and equipment, such as wheelchairs.
 See below for a list of organizations that accept donations.